 Riot Baby is about the experience of siblings Kev and Ella and how the systemic discrimination and police brutality of their childhood shapes the jagged course of their tragic existence.
 Despite being gifted with supernatural abilities, both cannot escape their shared reality.
 Ella’s uncontrolled gift tears their family apart.
-It sends her into self-inflicted exile while Kev winds up in prison for 8 years.
+It sends her into self-inflicted exile while Kev is imprisoned for eight years.

 The shackles of a system designed to keep black people in a perpetual cage persist into adulthood, choking and suffocating their freedom until Ella convinces her brother that they are the ‘chosen ones’ destined to destroy the system that has stifled them for so long.